JetBrains/kotlin-web-site/pages/docs/reference/experimental.md

 ```
 </div>

-Experimental marker annotations should meet several requirements:
+Experimental marker annotations must meet several requirements:
 * `BINARY` [retention](/api/latest/jvm/stdlib/kotlin.annotation/-annotation-retention/index.html)
 * No `EXPRESSION` and `FILE` among [targets](/api/latest/jvm/stdlib/kotlin.annotation/-annotation-target/index.html)
 * No parameters.

 A marker annotation can have one of two severity [levels](/api/latest/jvm/stdlib/kotlin/-experimental/-level/index.html) of informing about experimental API usage:
 * `Experimental.Level.ERROR`.
 Acceptance is required.
-Otherwise, the code that uses marked API wouldn't compile.
+Otherwise, the code that uses marked API won't compile.
 This level is used by default.
 * `Experimental.Level.WARNING`.
 Acceptance is not required.
 Without it, the compiler raises a warning.
 To set the desired level, specify the `level` parameter of the `@Experimental` annotation.